 There are little hotels for those who want to stay on the island and discover the beaches and colonial constructions.
 The best way to explore the place is by chartering a boat to visit the small surrounding beaches.

 Best beaches near Salvador, Brazil

-If you want to get out of the big city and visit beaches near Salvador, your options for a good swim are even bigger.
+If you want to get out of the big city and visit beaches near Salvador, your options for a good swim are even more extensive.
 You can rent a car, go by public bus or hire a travel agency and make a day trip.
 But, if you are planning to sleep there, there are excellent choices of boutique hotels or resorts in the region.